Summarizing Stream Data for Memory-Constrained Online Continual Learning: Experiments

 Then we introduce the proposed summarizing operation with training gradient matching to integrate information into memory samples.
 The summarized samples provide steady performance gains over the dynamic memory, which proves the effectiveness of the summarizing process.
 In addition to the training gradients, we also employ past summarized samples to provide better gradient supervision and global distribution guidance to the current summarizing process.
 The past-assisted summarizing further promotes the total accuracy margin to more than 2\% over the SCR baseline with limited extra computational cost.

-\textbf{Appliance on Other Baselines. } The proposed summarizing method is orthogonal to most of the previous continual learning methods.
+\paragraph{Appliance on other baselines.} The proposed summarizing method is orthogonal to most of the previous continual learning methods.
 In order to validate the generalization capability of SSD, we apply it on multiple baselines in Tab.~\ref{tab:baseline}.
 On all the baselines SSD achieves stable performance gains by improving the informativeness of the memory.
 We also observe that with more appropriate memory replay training method, SSD generally obtains higher performance gain.
 With more rational training schemes, the more informative memory is even better utilized.

-\textbf{Comparison between Memory Construction Methods. } There are also some previous works devoted to constructing more effective auxiliary memories.
+\paragraph{Comparing memory-construction methods.} There are also some previous works devoted to constructing more effective auxiliary memories.
 We compare the performance of applying them to the same SCR baseline in Tab.~\ref{tab:memory_cons}.
 GSS~\cite{aljundi2019gradient} adopts a greedy strategy to maximize the gradient variance inside the memory.
 ASER~\cite{shim2021online} selects samples with high Shapley Values to form the memory.
 The results suggest that all the methods improve the memory informativeness under extremely small memory size.
 When the memory size is gradually enlarged, GSS fails to provide representative samples, and the performance margin of ASER also degrades fast.
-By contrast, SSD continuously provides information gain across all memory sizes.
+By contrast, SSD provides information gain across all memory sizes.

-\textbf{Scalability to Larger Memory. } In addition to the circumstances with restricted memory space, CL can also be applied on more ideal environments with sufficient storage.
+\paragraph{Scalability to larger memory.} In addition to the circumstances with restricted memory space, CL can also be applied on more ideal environments with sufficient storage.
 We validate the scalability of the proposed SSD method in Fig.~\ref{fig:memory}.
 As the memory space increases, SSD stably provides performance improvements on both ER and SCR baselines.
 It validates from the performance aspect that SSD is able to be applied under larger memory space.